tomaszfrelek2/CVPR_2025_Anti-UAV_Challenge/siamfc/README.md

 This will calculate metrics including mean IoU, success rate, precision, and mAP50.

+### Visualizations

+You can unzip these files:
+- siamfc/evaluation_results.zip
+- siamfc/response_visualizations.zip

+These folders will include validation images/visualizations for SiamFC

 ### Acknowledgments

 - This code is adapted from this GitHub repo: https://github.com/rafellerc/Pytorch-SiamFC